 After a keeper save, simply record the location where the next touch by a different player occurs.
 If the keeper just puts the ball directly out of play, simply add that out-of-play event, over the sideline or the goal line, as described below.

 The pitch on the "Play" screen is surrounded by a wide blue border.
 This border is used to show where the ball has gone out of play.
 The borders along the sides of the pitch show where the ball has gone out of play for a throw-in (or kick-in in futsal).
-To show that the ball has gone out of play, just tap in the blue zone at the location where the ball went out of play.
+To show that the ball has gone out of play, just tap-and-hold in the blue zone at the location where the ball went out of play.

 When the ball goes out of play, possession switches to the team that was not responsible for putting the ball out of play.
 Football Stats shows this by changing the color of the ball that has gone out of play to the color of the team that will put the ball back into play.

 For balls going out over the sideline, often the location where the ball went out of play is not clear at the time it went out of play.
-When you tap in the side blue border to show the ball out of play over the sideline, the ball will move to the location indicated by the single tap gesture.
+When you tap-and-hold in the side blue border to show the ball out of play over the sideline, the ball will move to the location indicated by the tap-and-hold gesture.
 If the throw-in or kick-in is taken from a somewhat different location that can be challenging for the person doing data capture.
 Football Stats helps out by simply moving the ball out to the new location where the ball was put back into play.
 It makes this adjustment by taking into account the location of the first touch implied by the swipe left or swipe right gesture that was used to show the throw-in (kick-in).

 It can also be hard to tell which team put the ball out of play.
 These situations typically arise when there was a subtle touch that changed which team put the ball out of play.
 If you did not capture that touch before indicating that the ball is out of play, then the app will show that the wrong team is taking the throw-in (kick-in).
 Don't stress about it.
 Importantly, don't start trying to delete the data you have captured already.
 Just swipe in the appropriate direction to show which team put the ball back into play.
 The app will adjust the historical data to ensure that the team putting the ball back into play is not the team that put the ball out of play.